johannschopplich/kirby-blurry-placeholder/README.md

 <img src="<?= $image->placeholderUri(['transparent' => true]) ?>" />
 ```

-When not explictly specified, transparency is detected by evaluating the alpha channel of each pixel in the thumbnail image (by the given pixel target).
+When not explicitly specified, transparency is detected by evaluating the alpha channel of each pixel in the thumbnail image (by the given pixel target).
 If the image doesn't contain an alpha channel itself, an additional filter is added to the SVG placeholder to remove the alpha channel of the generated blur at the edges.

 #### Image With Ratio